-Our company's remuneration related to ESG or sustainability targets is based on the prevention of economic, environmental and social risks.
+Our company's remuneration related to ESG or sustainability targets is based on maintaining a high level of safety and customer satisfaction, among other factors.

 The ESG remuneration of our personnel is based on the competence of the employees, the capacity of processes and systems to support growth targets as well as the profitability of our business operations.